DiginessForever/flicklistBlog/README.md

 It gets the username and password from the login.html page's form.
 It calls some validator methods to make sure the user is entering enough characters, etc.  Then, it calls authenticate(), which is in the models.py file.
 That method interacts with the database to make sure that username/password combination exists.

+Finally, the other methods in the User class in the models.py file show how to insert, update, and delete data in the database.